hamavid/hamavid/src/hannah/blog/curtains.md

 #### *SEW THE HANGERS TO THE CURTAIN*
-1. Change to a thread color that you don't mind showing.
-Figure D illustrates steps 2 through 5.
+0. Change to a thread color that you don't mind showing.
+Figure D illustrates steps 1 through 4.
-2. Along the open top edge of your giant bag/curtain, fold down the 1/2" seam allowance on either side in toward the middle and iron down the fold.
+1. Along the open top edge of your giant bag/curtain, fold down the 1/2" seam allowance on either side in toward the middle and iron down the fold.
-3. Insert both raw ends of the first folded-in-half hanger *M* piece into one corner, and sew down along the outside edge of the fold.
+2. Insert both raw ends of the first folded-in-half hanger *M* piece into one corner
+3. Sew down along the outside edge of the fold.
 Continue sewing the top curtain edge together for the amount of space you decided should be between *M* pieces.
-4. Insert the next *M* piece at the point you stopped sewing and continue sewing until you have used up your *M* pieces and gotten to the end of the curtain top!
+3. Insert the next *M* piece at the point you stopped sewing and continue sewing until you have used up your *M* pieces and gotten to the end of the curtain top!
 5. If you have pins you could also place all your *M* pieces beforehand and pin them down, then just sew one long seam.

 <figure><a href='./more-M-instructions.png'><img src='./more-M-instructions.png'></a><figcaption>Figure D: Click to see full-sized image</figcaption></figure>